 Mom still can do her personal care for the most part.
 She does not use the kitchen anymore, nor does she drive or go anyplace unattended.
 Her spouse is taking care of her for the most part with help from my sister and myself 3 days a week.
 Mom is getting very frustrated because we can't always figure out what she is trying to say.
 She also thinks we are always talking about her or that we are plotting against her.
-She also believes her… read more
+She also believes her husband is fooling around on her.
+One time said him and… read more

 I just put my husband of 55 years in a very good memory care unit for a weekend today because he was declining this week to the point I was beyond able to care for him alone.
 I hope he can come home but I’m not optimistic.
 He is incontinent and anxious.
 Very difficult to control in the evening and much too strong for me at this point if he decides to resist or push past me.
 I’ve used every tool in my box to keep him happy and compliant but he is beyond me and I’m exhausted after five years with no break except for a week last September when he was much better and his brother and sister in law cared for him.
 Our kids and relatives would not be able to handle him now.
 I’m exhausted and sad.
 I hope he does well this weekend and makes some friends.